atreyasha/sentiment-argument-mining/src/README.md

 ### 3. Preprocessing

-For the training of the argumentation classifier model (which uses [ALBERT](https://github.com/google-research/ALBERT) for the encoder segment), we must perform significant pre-processing on the US Election Debate corpus.
+**i.** For the training of the argumentation classifier model (which uses [ALBERT](https://github.com/google-research/ALBERT) for the encoder segment), we must perform significant pre-processing on the US Election Debate corpus.
 This includes character span conversion to token tags, `ALBERT` tokenization, addition of special `ALBERT` tokens and corpus pruning.
 For this, we have created the script `pre_process_USElectionDebates.py` with dedicated functions.

 ```
 $ python3 pre_process_USElectionDebates.py --help